 Day Two Stats.

 Distance: 3.45 Miles.
 Elevation: +618′ -480′

 On Friday I finally got round to downloading my GPS track for the trip, and I was horrified to see that I was hiking along the hollow to the south of Mary Hollow (The GPS isn’t working for a lot of functions but I can still get it to record tracks).

 My assumption that McGarr Hollow was to the east of the Devil’s Backbone / Mary Hollow trail junction completely threw my navigation out.
 That was compounded by my not bothering to look at the map until I began searching for somewhere to camp at the end of the day.
 It was then that I realized that I’d made a major mistake in not tracking where I was on the map, but I thought I’d got away with it.
 Ha!

 What was even more interesting was that I managed to convince myself I was checking off points on Mary Hollow while I was heading back out.
 At almost any time a cross check with both the compass and map with a bit of thought about distance traveled would have shown I wasn’t where I thought I was.

 It’s a powerful lesson.
-As was getting ill.
-If I hadn’t been able to hike out, any search would have been looking for me along Mary Hollow, and there I was, miles off track, in the hollow below.
+As was being taken ill.
+If I had been disabled and unable to hike out, any search would have been looking for me along Mary Hollow, and there I was, ‘miles’ off track, in the hollow to the south.
 I was lucky, things could have been a whole lot worse.